It’s officially the age of eCommerce.

 This is an extremely popular model as it’s essentially win-win – the seller gets more sales, the blog gets commission, and if the links aren’t clicked – nothing happens.

-Amazon are a major player at this model and you will see their affiliate links all over the web.
+Amazon is a major player at this model and you will see their affiliate links all over the web.

 Single Product Model